Gogo64pro/Zenith/README.md

 }
 ```
 **Structs**
-- Structs aren't the same as classes
+- Structs are the same as classes, but have a default access level of public
-- They still support Inheritance, Constructors, destructors, and method overriding, operator overloading.
-They don't have automatic getters and setters.
-They should be used in simpler data structures //Not sure about the getters and setters might remove that req
 ```
  struct Vector3{
      public int x;